geoadmin/mf-geoadmin3/README.md

 ## Building the project to int and prod (S3)

-Deploying a project to int or prod consists of three steps:
+Deploying a project to dev, int or prod buckets consists of three steps:

-- Building
+- Creating a snapshot
-- Uploading to S3
+- Uploading the snapshot to S3
 - Activating a version, as only one version may be active at time (`index.html`)

 You may deploy a build from your local environnement or a previously build snapshot.

-    export BUCKET_NAME=<int/prod aws s3 bucket>

-If you want to upload a locally build project:
+The following environemental variables are defined:

+* S3_MF_GEOADMIN3_DEV
+* S3_MF_GEOADMIN3_INT
+* S3_MF_GEOADMIN3_PROD

+To create and then upload a snapshot:

-    make s3upload
+    SNAPSHOT=true make s3uploaddev

-or for a previously build snapshot:
+To upload a previously build snapshot:

-    make s3upload SNAPSHOT=20140703141
+    SNAPSHOT=20140703141 make s3uploaddev

 Nota: